Are you looking for the best Azores hiking trails? You came to the right place.

 We thought the hike was really worthwhile.

-You get to see the crater from all directions and that in itself was worth to do the walk.
+You get to see the crater from all directions and that in itself was worth doing the walk.

 If you don’t have a lot of time, you can also view the crater from the viewpoint near the parking lot.